DigiaFactory/automated-jenkins-pipeline/README.md

-# Automated Jenkins CI stack
+# Script-based automation of Jenkins configurations and pipelines

 **NOTE: Work in progress!**

-A pre-configured Jenkins CI stack for easy continuous integration and deployment alongside GitHub.
+A pre-configured [Jenkins CI](https://jenkins.io/) setup for easy continuous integration and deployment alongside GitHub.

-The main components are: Jenkins CI & GitHub.
-GitHub could later be replaced with GitLab or Gogs but currently their Jenkins plugins cannot fully replicate all the functionality in [github-branch-source-plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Branch+Source+Plugin).
+The main components are: Jenkins CI, GitHub & [Docker](https://www.docker.com/).
+GitHub could later be replaced with GitLab or
+Gogs but currently their Jenkins plugins cannot fully replicate all the functionality in [github-branch-source-plugin](https://wiki.jenkins-ci.org/display/JENKINS/GitHub+Branch+Source+Plugin).

 This repository is a part of the bachelor's thesis work of